vlkv/reggatad/README.md

 TODO: We need a request to remove all tags/fields from file

-TODO: do we need a request to get info about "tag cloud"?
+TODO: Do we need a request to get info about "tag cloud"?
 It's a N most popular tags with their usage counts.

 ### TODO: add_fields(file_path, field1(key1,val1), field2(key2,val2), ...)